 What you need to do before a OGTT test

-- Three days before you should eat and drink adequate carbohydrate (starchy foods), about 150gms per day
+- In the three days leading up to the test you should eat and drink adequate carbohydrate (starchy foods), greater than 150gms per day

 - You will need to fast for eight hours before the test, This is usually done overnight